auberonedu/centroid-finder/serverPlan.md

 ## Testing and Validation

 Once the routes are implemented, we will conduct comprehensive testing to ensure all endpoints and application logic work as we intended.
+Use Jest to test JavaScript backend.
+Test for status codes and other stuff.